IsakThornqvist/Assignment-L3/Reflection.md

       }
     }
 ```
-In this code I tried to `indent` the code to make it as easy as possible to read, the `linter` helps me with the indentaion and foramtion of the code.
+In this code I tried to `indent` the code to make it as easy as possible to read, the `linter` helps me with the indentaion and formation of the code.

 ---